nostr-protocol/nips/xx.md

 }
 ```

-Room membership events SHOULD be sent both to the user's [NIP-65](./65.md) WRITE relays, and to
+Room membership events SHOULD be sent to:

+- The user's [NIP-65](./65.md) WRITE relays
-each relay listed in the membership event (in order to allow clients to build room lists).
+- Each relay listed in the membership event
+- Each relay being removed from the member list

 # Federation